symfony/symfony-docs/email.rst

 How to Send an Email
 ====================

-Sending emails is a common task for any web application and one that has special complications and potential pitfalls.
 Symfony provides a mailer feature based on the popular `Swift Mailer`_ library via the `SwiftMailerBundle`_.

-The Symfony mailer supports sending messages with your own mail servers as well as using popular email providers like `Mandrill`_, `SendGrid`_, and `Amazon SES`_.
+This mailer supports sending messages with your own mail servers as well as using popular email providers like `Mandrill`_, `SendGrid`_, and `Amazon SES`_.

 Installation
 ------------